 #4 Make Those Sweets a Little Sweeter (for your health that is)

 If post Thanksgiving dinner comes with a side of pumpkin pie, we’re definitely not here to tell you not to eat it.
-Life is all about balance, and this time of year, we all love enjoying delish foods with friends and family gathered around the dinner table.
-But, here’s the thing—you can enjoy that piece of pumpkin or apple pie and do so without the sugar overload.
+Life is all about balance, and this time of year, we all love enjoying delicious foods with friends and family gathered around the dinner table.
+But, here’s the thing — you can enjoy that piece of pumpkin or apple pie and do so without the sugar overload.

 This year, make those sweets a little sweeter for your health by signing yourself up to be the one to bring the dessert to Thanksgiving dinner.
-This way, you can reduce the sugar content, and even consider swapping refined sugar with some pure maple syrup, raw honey, or coconut sugar.
+This way, you can reduce the sugar content, and even consider swapping refined sugar with some pure maple syrup, honey, or coconut sugar.
 You can even try swapping out that traditional whipped cream you serve with your favorite pie with some homemade coconut whipped cream instead.
 All you need is a can of full-fat coconut cream, a splash of vanilla extract, and a high-speed blender.
-Whip until it turns into a whipped cream-like consistency!
-Viola, you just saved yourself loads of added sugar and guilt that often comes after Thanksgiving dessert.
+Whip until it turns into a whipped cream-like consistency.

 A Sample Healthy Thanksgiving Plate